wshanks/tbkeys/README.md

 * **Create new folder**: `goDoCommand('cmd_newFolder')`
 * **Subscribe to feed**: `window.openSubscriptionsDialog(window.GetSelectedMsgFolders()[0])`

-## Unsetting default keybindings
+## Unsetting default key bindings

-The "Unset singles" button in the preferences pane can be used to unset Thunderbird's default single key bindings.
+The "Unset singles" button in the preferences pane can be used to unset Thunderbird's default single key bindings in the main window.
 This function set all of Thunderbird's default single key shortcuts to `unset` unless they are currently set in tbkey's preferences (that is, it won't overwrite tbkeys' existing settings for single key shortcuts).

 ## tbkeys and tbkeys-lite